Compare Online Master of Social Work (MSW) Programs – CSWE Accredited

 What are the GPA requirements for MSW programs?

-It depends!
+It depends.
 GPA requirements for MSW programs may vary depending on the school.
-Universities typically require a GPA of 3.0 or higher for most programs.
-However, some programs require at least a 2.5 and if the student’s GPA is lower, the university may request a GRE score.
+Universities may require a GPA of 3.0 or higher for most programs.
+However, some programs may require at least a 2.5, and if the student’s GPA is lower, the university may request a GRE score.
+Check with your preferred MSW program’s admission requirements for more information.

 Can you study for a MSW without a BSW?